The term “enterprise” is often thrown around in the SEO space.

 6. SEO Clarity

 SEO Clarity is an SEO platform specifically for scaling SEO growth.
 It leverages data, AI, and automation.
-For companies investing in enterprise SEO as a channel for growth, this platform is worth looking into.
+This platform is worth looking into for companies investing in enterprise SEO as a channel for growth.
+The automation features alone could save SEO's from building custom API workflows and spending money on excessive calls.

 The platform includes tools for keyword research, content marketing, SEO reporting, technical SEO, competitor insights, and an automation tool.

 |Includes an automation tool to help roll out updates||The interface is a bit old.|

 |Tailored specifically for enterprise SEO and companies that want to scale|

 One thing I like about SEO Clarity: It integrates with your tech stack to help deploy fixes or content updates based upon recommendations.
 If you're looking for a scalable SEO tool then I would try SEO Clarity.

 Pricing: You will need to reach out to get a custom quote.